asim-lab/skin-cancer/README.md

 Traditional image classification models often struggle with feature extraction, leading to misclassification and poor generalization.
 This project addresses these challenges by fusing deep features from ResNet-50 and VGG-16 while incorporating attention mechanisms to refine the feature representation.
 The goal is to create a robust and explainable AI model for reliable classification.

+## Dataset
+The PH2 dataset can be accessed at https://www.kaggle.com/datasets/athina123/ph2dataset and ISIC 2016-2017 dataset is available at https://challenge.isic-archive.com/data/

 ## Methodology

 ### 1. Data set and pre-processing